takakikatsushi/FGP/README.md

 # FIGP for QSAR/QSPR
-FIGP is a symbolic regression using Filter-incorporated Genetic Programming with the constant optimization by Nonlinear Least Square.
+FIGP is a symbolic regression using Filter-introduced Genetic Programming with the constant optimization by Nonlinear Least Square.
 GP implementation is **DEAP** library and mathematical expressions are analyzed with the help of the **sympy** library.
 As expression filters, three filters can be used: Variable filter, Functional filter and Domain filter.

 The main target of FIGP is for QSAR/QSPR models.
 The three filters help find human-understandable mathematical expressions as a result of giving up the extremely precise expressions explaining a training data set.
 Details are found in our publication.